tadesouaiaia/bridgePRS-website/docs/guide_args.md

 ## Parameter Arguments

-- `--fst` fst between populations analysed
+- `--fst` fst between populations analysed, e.g. 0.15 for Africans v Europeans and 0.11 for East Asians v Europeans

 - `--strand_check` Logical to check whether summary statistics and reference data input files are on the same strand.
 If true/1 only unambiguous SNPs are